SYShopnil/Air-Quality-Data-Collection-Server-/README.md

 - If user forgot password then a 4 digits OTP will sent to their contact number or email.
 And after verify it user can recover their forgot password.
 - Agency can update there password but to update their exist password he/she needs to put their current password and then he or she can able to update their exist password.
 - If user dont want to upload any title or cover picture during registration time then a default profile picture will be upload
+- Individual Agency can read write and delete own input daily or final air quality data.
 - Agency can input different type of air data in daily basis and final report by upload csv file or in manual way by using a form.
 - Normal user can see different type or Air Quality by many way in some graphical representation by using chart.